Matrix completion with data-dependent missingness probabilities: Results

 \subsection{Examples}

-In this subsection we will see how the two estimators perform in some simulated examples and two real data examples. \begin{ex} Consider a low rank $n\times n$ matrix $M$ with the entries of $M$ having marginal distribution $Uniform[-1,1]$.
+In this subsection we will see how the two estimators perform in some simulated examples and two real data examples.
+For real data examples, one should always check whether the matrix is low-rank approximable before applying our methods.
+Our simulations show taking $b$ of order $\sqrt{n}$ for estimating an $n \times n$ matrix yields good $\hat{f}$, although we do not have a theorem to prove that.
+Finally, one should also check if data is noisy or not, and should apply spectral estimator when noise is present. \begin{ex} Consider a low rank $n\times n$ matrix $M$ with the entries of $M$ having marginal distribution $Uniform[-1,1]$.
 Here, we take $n=100$ and $\rank(M)= 7$.
 To generate such a matrix, we define $M_1=\sum_{i=1}^{6}d_iu_iv^T_i$, where: \begin{itemize} \item For $i=1,\ldots,5$, $d_i=2^{-i}$, and the components of $u_i$ and $v_i$ are i.i.d.~$Bernoulli(1/\sqrt{2})$ random variables. \item $d_6=1$, $u_6$ is a vector of all $1$s, and $v_6$ has i.i.d $Uniform[0,2^{-5}]$ entries. \end{itemize} It is not difficult to see that the entries of $M_1$ are i.i.d.~$Uniform[0,1]$ random variables.
 Multiplying each entry by $2$ and subtracting $1$, we get $M$.
 Then $M$ has rank $7$ with probability $1$, and the entries of $M$ are uniformly distributed in $[-1,1]$.
 We take $f(x)=0.5x^2 + .3$ to generate missing entries, and do not add noise.
 To obtain the modified Cand\`es--Recht estimator, we used code from the R package {\tt filling}~\cite{nucf} and imposed the $\ell^\infty$ constraint using the {\tt CVXR} package~\cite{cvxr2020}.
 The modified USVT algorithm, being quite straightforward, was coded without the aid of existing packages.

 The modified Cand\`es--Recht estimator was able to exactly recover the true $M$ almost all the time, resulting a very small MSE of order $10^{-9}$.
 The modified USVT estimator performed much worse, with an unimpressive MSE of $0.123$.
 The run-time of the modified USVT estimator was much lower than that of the modified Cand\`es--Recht estimator: $0.31$ seconds versus $4.08$ minutes.
 We will see in the next example that the performance of the modified USVT estimator becomes better when $n$ is larger, accompanied by a huge gain in run-time over the other estimator.
+We report both our estimators and their MSEs and run-times in Table \ref{tab:table1}.

 Next, for both estimators of $M$, we estimated $f$ using the method proposed in Section \ref{fsec}, taking $b=25$.
 The estimated $\hat{f}$'s are shown in Figure~\ref{fig:figure0}.
 As expected, the $\hat{f}$ based on the modified Cand\`es--Recht estimator has better performance.